rwth-acis/i5-Toolkit-for-Unity/Documentation/manual/Experience-API.md

 ## Usage

-To access the xAPI conventiently, use a <xref:i5.Toolkit.Core.ExperienceAPI.ExperienceAPIClient> object.
+To access the xAPI conveniently, use a <xref:i5.Toolkit.Core.ExperienceAPI.ExperienceAPIClient> object.

 ### Client Setup